Owen and Moley

 Owen Ó Súilleabháin and Moley Ó Súilleabháin are musicians from Limerick, Ireland.

 Originally known as size2shoes, they released their debut album, size2shoes in December 2008 which led to featured performances on national television and radio in both Ireland and the United States.
 They have also performed alongside The Chieftains, Bobby McFerrin, and Sinéad O'Connor.
 Since 2013, Owen and Moley no longer perform under the name Size2shoes and now perform under their own names.

 Background

 Brothers Owen and Moley Ó Súilleabháin were brought up in a musical household.
 Their parents, singer Nóirín Ní Riain and composer and pianist Mícheál Ó Súilleabháin, taught the duo from an early age to respect music.
 They began to record professionally in 2007, collaborating with their mother on the Amen album, later released as Celtic Joy in the United States of America.
-The duo have recorded with Grammy-winning singer Moya Brennan.
+The duo have recorded with Grammy Award-winning singer Moya Brennan.

 Owen Ó Súilleabháin

 Owen (born Eoin) Ó Súilleabháin, the eldest of the brothers first recorded professionally alongside Sinéad O'Connor, Nóirín Ní Riain, poet John O'Donohue, and the Monks of Glenstal Abbey on the album Biscantorat in 2003.
 In 2005 he became the director of the Sionna Festival, a large festival based in the University of Limerick.

 Owen Ó Súilleabháin earned a degree in Philosophy at University College Dublin and a master's degree in Peace Studies at the University of Limerick.
 In 2005, he became Orchestral Manager for the World Youth Orchestra in Rome and toured with them through Jerusalem, Ramallah, Jordan and Amman for both Israeli and Palestinian audiences.
 Owen taught English as a foreign language to refugees at the Adult Education College in Limerick city from 2002 to 2012.